 On the lake shore, two major engineering projects were underway.
 The first project, the North Shore Channel, was constructed by the Chicago Sanitary District from 1908-1910 to control the flow of sewage from the Chicago River to the lake.
 Clay excavated from the channel was deposited nearby as landfill which became Washington (later Gillson) Park.
 To administer this public land, the Park Board was established in 1908.
 The second major engineering project was the construction of Sheridan Road to replace the old Green Bay Trail.

 Gross Point's Dissolution

 At the same time, Gross Point's population was growing, although in less dramatic fashion than Wilmette's because the community retained a farming focus.
 The population increased from 327 in 1880 to 669 in 1900, and by the time of its last census figure in 1910, had reached 1,008 residents.
-In April of 1919, with its neighbor to the east a burgeoning suburb and the passage of the Prohibition (18th) Amendment threatening Gross Point's many saloons and economic prosperity, the Gross Point citizens voted to dissolve their municipal government.
+A 1908 township referendum to prohibit the sale of alcohol in the township passed and went into effect in 1909, threatening Gross Point's many saloons and economic prosperity.
+In April of 1919, with its neighbor to the east a burgeoning suburb and the passage of the Prohibition (18th) Amendment further impacting village businesses, Gross Point citizens voted to dissolve their municipal government.

 It was not until 1923, the year the Gross Point Village Hall was finally sold to pay village debts, that the first steps toward dissolution were taken, however.
 Some residents organized a last-ditch effort to save the village through a referendum in January 1924, but the attempt was voted down in a special election and the process of annexation to Wilmette moved ahead.
 In two annexations in 1924 and 1926, Gross Point was annexed to Wilmette.